MohamedDerri/CRUD-java-framework/README.md

 ### 3 - use ``` java Main java Main <db username> <db password> <db host> <workspace name>```

 ### 4 - a directory named "wokspace name" is created within your Desktop
-### 5 - all you have to do is craeting your entity class and implementing the given interfaces
+### 5 - all you have to do is create your entity class and implement the given interfaces